mwclient/mwclient/docs/source/user/connecting.rst

 Currently, mwclient does not support OAuth 2, only OAuth 1.
 When reading the upstream documentation, please refer to the OAuth 1 section.

+On Wikimedia wikis, the recommended authentication method is to use OAuth.
-On Wikimedia wikis, OAuth consumers can optionally be created as `owner-only`;
+OAuth credentials ('consumers') can be optionally be created as `owner-only`, a simplified way for bots and tools which only ever need to use a single account.
-either type works with mwclient.
+Either type works with mwclient.
 Once you have obtained the *consumer token* (also called *consumer key*), the *consumer secret*, the *access token* and the *access secret*, you can authenticate like so:

     >>> site = Site('test.wikipedia.org',